Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Family and friends are invited to calling hours on Wednesday November 8, 2023 from 4 pm to 7 pm at the Goundrey Dewhirst Funeral Home, 42 Main St., Salem, NH.
-A Funeral Mass will be on Thursday November 9 at 10:30 am in St. Joseph Church, 40 Main St., Salem, NH.
-To leave an online condolence, please visit Pinkie’s tribute page at www.goundreydewhirstfuneral.com.
+Family and friends are invited to an hour of visitation on Thursday December 21, 2023 from 11 am to Noon at the Goundrey Dewhirst Funeral Home, 42 Main Street Salem, NH.
+A celebration of life service will follow the visitation on Thursday at Noon at the funeral Home.
+To leave an online condolence, please visit Alleem's tribute page at www.goundreydewhirstfuneral.com.